ome/ansible-role-omero-searchengine/README.rst

 - `nginx_port`: The port Nginx should use
 - `cache_rows`: The number of rows the indexing process can handle at one time
 - `no_index_processes`: The number of parallel processes available for the indexing process
+- 'default_output_format': The data can be dumped in either BFF or JSON format. default is JSON

 Example Playbook
 ----------------